BriLouSal/MarketBackApp/README.md

       Search Engine: Yahoo Query Calls.
       -

-      CLAUDE AI: USING CLAUDE AI FOR ITS POWERFUL USAGE, AND SPECIFIC BENEFITS THAT ALLOWS ME TO CREATE AMAZING PROMPTS!, Creating a News Positive Analysis via Sci-Kit Learn to train the model....
+      CLAUDE AI: USING CLAUDE AI FOR ITS POWERFUL USAGE, AND SPECIFIC BENEFITS THAT ALLOWS ME TO CREATE AMAZING PROMPTS!
         -
       Investment Strategies ~ Shareable with Communities to follow Adding Reputation System by using Upvotes system, and Downvote system